brainstormforce/wp-spectra/readme.txt

 == Changelog ==

 = x.x.x =
+* Improvement: Image - Added a title settings for images.
 * Improvement: Countdown - Added role and aria-live to Countdown for better accessibility.
 * Improvement: Modal - Improved the accessibility of the opened Modal.
 * Improvement: Popup Builder - Added a setting for close icon hover color and improved accessibility.